 - Medical malpractice injuries

-Statistically, most amputations from traumatic injuries occur to people between the ages of 20 and 40.
+Statistically, most amputations from traumatic injuries occur in people between 20 and 40.
 And as many as 80% of all amputations caused by accidents happen to men.
 Approximately 30% of all amputation victims suffer from severe anxiety and ongoing depression.
 Finally, hospital costs associated with amputation injuries total roughly $10 billion each year.

 The trauma caused both physically and mentally, combined with the financial hardship, make an amputation injury a life-altering event.
 Apicella & Schlesinger Attorneys at Law represents victims of amputations.
 We have successfully prosecuted cases for our clients who have experienced a wrongful amputation due to a car accident, medical malpractice case, construction site injury, or another catastrophic event.
 Our attorneys are available to answer your questions, help you understand your legal rights, and help you receive the compensation you and your family need.

 Amputation Recovery Process

 After the amputation surgery is complete, the extensive recovery and healing process can begin.
 Within a day or two, the doctor will likely order physical therapy to help them start their transition into living life without the removed appendage.
 Depending on the severity of the injury, patients may begin using their prosthetic limb within a couple of weeks after surgery.

-In addition to physical recovery, patients face the biggest hurdles in their recovery process dealing with their emotions.
+In addition to physical recovery, patients face the biggest hurdles in their recovery process by dealing with their emotions.
 Worry, self-doubt, and fear about how their life will change as the months and years pass.
 Many patients require mental health therapy and a supportive medical team to recover physically, mentally, and emotionally.

-Medical science has made great strides in the advancement of technologies involving amputation rehabilitation and prosthetic designs.
+Medical science has made great strides in advancing technologies involving amputation rehabilitation and prosthetic designs.
 Artificial limbs are designed to fit correctly and help the healing process by minimizing the potential damage of long-term issues.
 Physical therapy, combined with mental health care, allows individuals who have experienced amputation to live a long and prosperous life.